Metacognition in the Age of AI: The Highest Form of Intelligence

 This is metacognition for AI users in real life: you’re not just reading the output—you’re watching yourself as you react to it.

-A practical “Human First, AI Second” framework
+A Practical “Human First, AI Second” Framework

 If you’re looking for a simple way to stay grounded while using AI tools, use this five-step framework.